icons8/lunacy-docs/docs/release-notes/index.md

 * Now, it is possible to can copy images from Lunacy into other apps through clipboard.
 * The shape tools now inherit the styling of the latest shape of that kind.
 For example, if you create a red rectangle with a 2 px border and a shadow, the next rectangle you add will get the same fill, border, and shadow.
 * You can now also view document version history by right-clicking a cloud document card on the Home tab.
-* Added the `Ctr(⌘)l+Shift+W` shortcut for closing documents without saving changes.
+* Added the `Ctrl(⌘)+Shift+W` shortcut for closing documents without saving changes.
 * The **Select group’s content on click** checkbox now appears in the right panel when you select a group of layers.
-With the checkbox selected, you can immediately select the required layer within the group, without any extra clicks or holding down `Ctr(⌘)`.
+With the checkbox selected, you can immediately select the required layer within the group, without any extra clicks or holding down `Ctrl(⌘)`.
 However, to select the whole group in such a case, you’ll have to do it through the Layer Tree.
 * Added full support for version 91 of the .sketch format.
 We removed the notification panel.
 All notifications now appear as toasts at the bottom of the screen.
 * Rendering performance improvements.
 * Some aesthetic improvements to prototyping links.
 * Some usability improvements to the tool tips that appear upon hover on the section names in the right panel.
 They've become less annoying.

+-->

 ## 8.6.2